ladybug-tools/spider/cookbook/footprints-ringed-with-objects/README.md

 Not everything is drawn.
 For example, this demo creates a single slab per story and does not really identify if the slab is slabongrade/roof/ceiling whatever.
 The geometry is there for you to name, color, ID, duplicate, copy, or manipulate any way you wish.
 Creating the irregular shape is the critical thing.
 Duplicating the geometry 10 feet up  or down is trivial

+### Validation

+The code for the parameters that generates the geometry must:

+* be based on normal area equations used in plane geometry
+* be algorithmically concise and readable
+* produce results that have been verified and are auditable

 ## Links of Interest